SquaredPotato/hva-sfs-python-example/README.md

 This repository is used to get started with Python in the Software for Science minor.
 Authors: Mats Otten & Stefan Schokker

+## Purpose

+this programme returns a list of trash bins or monuments

 ## Installation

 First set-up a Python environment for yourself.
 This project requires Python3.